PGM-Lab/InferPy/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-InferPy: Probabilistic Modelling with Tensorflow Made Easy
+InferPy: Probabilistic Modeling with Tensorflow Made Easy
 ==========================================================

 .. image:: _static/img/logo.png